Doanhuutrung/Doanhuutrung/README.md

 ### Hi there !
 Welcome to my channel 👋

- 🔭 I am currently working on visual studio, subline text and Ps.
+ 🔭 I am Front-end Developer so i am currently working on visual studio, subline text and Ps.
  🌱 I am currently in my final year at the University of Greenwich.
  👯 I'm looking to collaborate on some new platforms like AngularJs or ReactJs for frontend, Java Backend.
  🤔 I am looking for help with my programming knowledge and would be happy if we could work together to develop.